Someshwar1956/Power-Bi-Dashboard/README.md

 ## Overview

-This project explores sales performance for a bike store using Power BI.
-The goal was to make sense of sales trends, customer behavior, and product performance across different stores and time periods.
-Everything is pulled together into an interactive dashboard that helps answer real business questions.
+This project looks at how a bike store is doing in terms of sales.
+Using Power BI, I created a dashboard that helps understand what’s selling well, how customers are behaving, and how different stores are performing over time.
+The goal was to turn raw data into something useful that can help answer important business questions in a clear and visual way.

 **The report includes:**

-- Filters to slice the data by city, category, store, and time
-- Year-over-year revenue breakdowns and comparisons to sales goals
-- Insights into which customer segments are driving the most revenue
-- A look at product performance by brand and category
-- Visualizations like bar charts, KPIs, line graphs, and decomposition trees to make the data easy to interpret
+-Easy-to-use filters to view data by city, product category, store, or time period -Revenue breakdowns by year, with comparisons to sales targets -Insights into which types of customers bring in the most sales -A clear view of which brands and products are performing best -Visuals like bar charts, KPIs, line graphs, and breakdown trees to help make the data easy to understand

 ## Tools & Technologies